-5.5 If, at an election of a Chairperson, two (2) or more candidates receive the same number of votes and no other candidate receives a greater number of votes, the Chairperson is to be the candidate whose name is chosen by lot.
-5.6 For the purposes of clause 6.6, the person conducting the election must: (a) arrange for the names of the candidates who have equal numbers of votes to be written on similar slips, and (b) then fold the slips so as to prevent the names from being seen, mix the slips and draw one of the slips at random.
-5.7 The candidate whose name is on the drawn slip is the candidate who is to be the Chairperson.
-5.8 Any election conducted under clause 5.4, and the outcome of the vote, are to be recorded in the minutes of the meeting.
 Chairperson to have precedence 5.9 When the Chairperson rises or speaks during a meeting of the Council: (a) any Councillor then speaking or seeking to speak must cease speaking and, if standing, immediately resume their seat, and (b) every Councillor present must be silent to enable the Chairperson to be heard without interruption.
-Practice1.
-A Chairperson shall be heard without interruption and everyone should maintain silence while the Chairperson is speaking.
+Practice A Chairperson shall be heard without interruption and everyone should maintain silence while the Chairperson is speaking.
 2. In addressing Council, Councillors and other persons addressing the Council shall at all times speak through the Chairperson.
 3. Councillors and other persons addressing the Council shall at all times show appropriate respect and observe the ruling of the Chairperson.
 4. A Councillor, despite the clauses immediately above, may, through a Motion of Dissent, challenge a ruling from the Chairperson.
 6.0 PART 6 - MODES OF ADDRESS 6.1 If the Chairperson is the Mayor, they are to be addressed as 'Mayor'.
 6.2 Where the Chairperson is not the Mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'.
 6.3 A Councillor is to be addressed as 'Councillor [surname]'.
 6.4 A Council officer is to be addressed by their official designation.
 6.5 Councillors must not make imputations of improper motives or personal reflections and must refrain from the use of defamatory, offensive or inappropriate words in reference to any Councillors, employees of Council and members of the public, consistent with Council's Code of Conduct.
 6.6 A Councillor or officer of Council shall address all remarks or questions through to the Chairperson.
 This includes remarks or questions to Council employees, which the Chairperson will refer through the General Manager.
-Practice

-- 1. The Chairperson is responsible for making sure that the Council carries out its meetings in accordance with the Code and any statutory requirements.
+Practice 1.
+The Chairperson is responsible for making sure that the Council carries out its meetings in accordance with the Code and any statutory requirements.
 One part of this is maintaining order at meetings.
 This would include requiring a Councillor to apologise for insults, personal comments, or implying improper motives with respect to another Councillor, Council employee or member of the public.
-The Chairperson may also call a Councillor to order whenever they believe it is necessary to do so. - 2.
-The law of defamation is primarily concerned with the protection of reputation and to provide a remedy for injury to reputation caused by any defamatory communication or publication. - 3.
-A statement may be said to be defamatory if it is likely to cause the Ordinary, reasonable member of the community to think less of the person concerned, or to shun or avoid them. - 4.
-For a statement to be defamatory, its meaning must be communicated to a person other than the defamed person.
-This can be by spoken words, signs or gestures, writing, images, in person or by broadcast. - 5.
-Councillors, Council employees and members of the public can seek legal compensation, apology etc., if they are defamed. - 6.
-Councillors should be guided by their own legal advice on defamation issues.
+The Chairperson may also call a Councillor to order whenever they believe it is necessary to do so.
+2. The law of defamation is primarily concerned with the protection of reputation and to provide a remedy for injury to reputation caused by any defamatory communication or publication.
+3. A statement may be said to be defamatory if it is likely to cause the Ordinary, reasonable member of the community to think less of the person concerned, or to shun or avoid them.